islamElbadawy/link-dev/README.md

 # LinkDev

-Homepage and News for the internet users to be able to view and list of News with filtering by category.
+Homepage and News for the internet users to be able to view and list News with filtering by category.

 ## Table of Contents